ariadnavigo/cras/README.md

 ## Cultural trivia

-_cras_ means 'tomorrow' in Latin, hence the English word _procrastination_ means, literally, 'the act of posponing things for tomorrow.'
+_cras_ means 'tomorrow' in Latin.
+For instance, the English word _procrastination_ means, literally, 'the act of posponing things for tomorrow.'

 ## Contributing